larmanden/TTK4235/README.md

 # TTK4235 - NTNU
-Elevator project in embedded systems using one model-elevator with four floors.
+Elevator project in embedded systems using a model-elevator with four floors.